Hauptnavigation

 Description

-What happens when loudspeakers move?
-And what creative possibilities does this create?
-This call invites artists to explore phenomena and creative possibilities resulting from the movement of loudspeakers as physical objects.
+What happens when loudspeakers move, and what creative possibilities emerge?
+This residency invites artists to explore the acoustic and aesthetic phenomena resulting from the movement of loudspeakers as physical objects in space.

-Artists applying for this residency should be interested in creating a work for fixed media or live electronics with musicians using at least one moving speaker.
-The movement of the speaker(s) can be performed by means of humans, mechanical or electromechanical devices.
+We invite proposals from artists interested in developing a new work for fixed media or live electronics (with or without musicians) that involves at least one moving loudspeaker.
+The movement may be realised through human performers, mechanical setups or electromechanical devices.

 The residency lasts three weeks (21 days).
-The resident has full use of the ICST laboratory during this time.
-Possible dates for a three-week stay are: 28 April to 11 May 2025 or 8 to 21 September 2025.
+The resident has full use of the ICST Labor during this time.
+Possible dates for a three-week stay are 20 April–10 May 2026 or 7–27 September 2026.

-If necessary and by arrangement, the 21 days of residency can also be divided into two visits within the specified periods.
-In this case the application is limited to candidates who will be arriving from within Europe.
+If necessary and by arrangement, the 21 days may be divided into two visits within the specified periods.
+In this case, the call is limited to candidates arriving from within Europe.

 Technical Equipment